M-Alfaraj/202323090-MohammedAlfaraj-assignment3/docs/ai-usage-report.md

 # AI Usage Report

 ## Tools Used & Use Cases
-- ChatGPT was used to generate code snippets to help solve problems and give examples of topics about Javascript and CSS.
+- ChatGPT was used to generate code snippets to help solve problems and give examples of topics about JavaScript and CSS.
 I mainly used it for:
 1. help implement localStorage for saving current theme.
 2. help in creating the contact form validation system
 3. Debugging code and highlighting errors